wi11dey/DeyOS/README.md

-Chickadee OS
+DeyOS
 ============

-This is Chickadee, a teaching operating system built for Harvard’s [CS 161].
+This is DeyOS, built for Harvard’s [CS 161] based on Chickadee.

+Parts built by me include:

+- Memory management via buddy allocation
+- Multiprocessing and interruption
+- Filesystem and virtual filesystem API
+- Disk and buffer caching
+- Threading and GNU Emacs port

 Quickstart: `make run` or `make run-PROGRAM`